 Chester William Schmidt Jr., graduated Johns Hopkins Medical School and did his residencies at Stanford and Johns Hopkins.

 His first published work appeared in 1966.
 Research interests center around car crashes, suicide, sexual dysfunction (much of which was done with Fagan, who directs the JHU program).
-Much of the work coauthored with Wise and Fagan cover paraphilia.
+Much of the work coauthored with Thomas Wise and Fagan cover paraphilia.

 He was Chairman of Psychiatry at (now closed) Bayview Medical Center, replaced Paul McHugh as director of the Department of Psychiatry for Johns Hopkins Medicine.
 Paul McHugh, who served as the Henry Phipps Professor and director of Psychiatry for more than 25 years.
 He has also been associate dean of the School of Medicine.